-The top-tier company in a tax group may be (i) a resident company, (ii) a nonresident company (being either an E.U. company listed in Article 2 of the P.S.D. or an E.E.A. company comparable to an Austrian corporation) having a permanent establishment in Austria registered in the commercial register with the required participations being attributable to such permanent establishment, or (iii) a consortium consisting of two or more companies as specified above (whether structured on a company law basis or on a purely contractual basis), provided that one consortium partner has a participation of at least 40% and each of the other consortium partners has a participation of at least 15%.
+The top-tier company in a tax group may be any of the following entities:

+- A resident company. - A nonresident company that is an E.U. company listed in Article 2 of the P.S.D. - An E.E.A. company comparable to an Austrian corporation having a permanent establishment in Austria that is registered in the commercial register with the required participations being attributable to such permanent establishment. - A consortium consisting of two or more companies as specified above, whether structured on a company law basis or on a purely contractual basis, provided that one consortium partner has a participation of at least 40% and each of the other consortium partners has a participation of at least 15%.

-Members of a tax group may be: (i) resident companies and (ii) nonresident companies that are legally comparable to an Austrian corporation, have their seat in another E.U.
-Member State or a state with which Austria has an agreement for the comprehensive exchange of information and are being exclusively held by resident members of the tax group or the top-tier company of the tax group.
+Members of a tax group may be: (i) resident companies and (ii) nonresident companies that are legally comparable to an Austrian corporation.
+In such latter case, the nonresident company must have its seat in another E.U.
+Member State or a state with which Austria has an agreement for the comprehensive exchange of information and are exclusively held by resident members of the tax group or the top-tier company of the tax group.

 A tax group is not formed automatically.
 Rather, an application must be submitted to the tax authorities by the group parent.
-The application must be executed by the management boards of (i) the group parent and (ii) all Austrian group members.
-The tax authorities have to render a binding decision on whether the prerequisites necessary for establishing a tax group have been fulfilled.
-Further, it should be noted that a tax group must have a minimum duration of three years.
+The application must be executed by the management boards of (a) the group parent and (b) all Austrian group members.
+The tax authorities then render a binding decision on whether the prerequisites necessary for establishing a tax group have been fulfilled.
+A tax group must have a minimum duration of three years.

-In addition, the application must contain a declaration stating that an agreement has been concluded between the affiliated companies regarding the compensation of group members for corporate income taxes paid or not paid as a result of establishing the tax group (it is, however, not necessary to set out the details of such agreement in the application).
+The application for group taxation must contain a declaration stating that an agreement has been concluded between the affiliated companies regarding the compensation of group members for corporate income taxes paid or not paid as a result of establishing the tax group.
+It is not necessary to set out the details of the agreement in the application.
 The application must disclose the respective voting and the participation rights held as well as the financial years of all the companies that wish to participate in the group.